Didactics and board preparation

 • Testosterone supplementation in age-related hypogonadism

-The ambulatory curriculum is comprised of several components including quality improvement projects, learning modules (John’s Hopkins PEAC modules), and weekly ambulatory morning report.
-All components are longitudinal, and residents participate throughout the year.
+The ambulatory curriculum is comprised of several components including quality improvement projects, learning modules (John’s Hopkins PEAC modules), JAMA Evidence-Based rational clinical exam didactics and weekly ambulatory morning report.

-Ever walk out of a lecture thinking you were super engaged, and then try to recall something about that lecture weeks later and you can’t do it?
+Ever walk out of a lecture thinking you were super engaged and then try to recall something about that lecture weeks later and you can’t do it?
 This happens all the time – if we don’t do anything active with material presented to us, we will not retain it long term.
-Our program director, Dr. Sall, has a master’s degree in education and has been able to integrate adult learning theory principles into our curriculum.
-One example of this is the “Knowledge Games”, where residents engage in retrieval practice and spaced repetition by answering daily questions about topics they have learned throughout the year.
-To make it fun, at the end of each month the resident with the most points wins a prize.
+To combat this, residents are pushed questions about material presented in conference throughout the week.
+To make it fun, at the end of each month the resident with the most points for correct answers wins a prize.

-We have recently acquired the handheld Butterfly Ultrasound probes, and are building a POCUS curriculum.
-Residents also have access to a POCUS task-trainer that contains both normal and pathologic images to obtain.
+We have handheld Butterfly Ultrasound probes for use in the inpatient and outpatient setting.
+We teach POCUS during morning report with access to a high-fidelity POCUS task-trainer that contains both normal and pathologic images.

 Simulation

-As part of morning report, we hold bi-monthly simulations to review rapid response and code scenarios at our simulation center here at TPK.
-We also conduct standardized patient simulations periodically to review communication skills.
-We also engage with the military partnership simulation center at our Osborn location for additional hi-fidelity simulations.
+We hold bi-monthly simulations to review rapid response and code scenarios at our simulation center here at TPK.
+We also conduct standardized patient simulations periodically to review communication skills and engage with the military partnership simulation center at our Osborn location for additional high-fidelity simulations.

 The monthly Grand Round lectures bring local and national faculty to HonorHealth to provide education to a The monthly Grand Round lectures bring local and national faculty to HonorHealth to provide education to a multidisciplinary audience on topics relevant to the IM boards and patient care.